Vyral/base-template/_posts/2022-07-11-how-transaction-coordinators-help-us-serve-you.md

 {% include excerpt.html %}

 What is a transaction coordinator, and what do they do?
 To help answer that questions, we’re talking with Alissa Smith, our transaction coordinator at the Colemere Realty Team.
-If you’ve worked with us in the past, you’ve probably received emails from her, but you might not have met her in person.
-Alissa’s job is essential, but a lot of it happens behind the scenes.
+If you’ve worked with us in the past, you’ve probably received emails from Alissa, but you might not have met her in person.
+Alissa’s job is essential, but much of it happens behind the scenes.

 **Alissa, what do you do as a transaction coordinator?**